Websites in the AI Era: Stability, Security, and Maintenance

 • AI-oriented maintenance,

-• continuous optimization.
+• continuous optimisation

 9. Why Monthly Maintenance Is the Foundation of a Functional Website